MarioMastr/Percentage-Suicide/README.md

-# PercentageSuicide
+# Percentage Suicide

-This is where she makes a mod.
+This is a mod for anyone who wants to kill themselves when they reach a point in a GD level.